Techpera/HR-Dashboard/README.md

 # HR Analytics Dashboard - Attrition Analysis
-1)Interactive HR Dashboard in Excel with KPIs and charts to analyse employee attrition trends using Excel.
-2)TOOLS USED : Microsoft Excel
+Interactive HR Dashboard in Excel with KPIs and charts to analyse employee attrition trends using Excel,TOOLS USED : Microsoft Excel